How to Resolve the ER2 Message on the Terra Smart WiFi Thermostat?

 When the thermostat reads “ER2,” the floor sensor has a short circuit or has a loose connection.
 Your electrician must secure connections and test the probe using a multimeter set to the lowest possible ohms scale.
 The resistance reading should be between 7 and 17 ohms.
 If a short is found and a backup sensor probe was not installed, you can bypass the error message by setting the thermostat to read the air temperature instead.

-If you would like to resolve the ER2 Message on the Terra Smart WiFi Thermostat, view the instructions below or watch the video included.
+If you would like to resolve the ER2 Message on the Terra Smart WiFi Thermostat, watch the video, or read the short or long format instructions down below:

 - Press accept to continue